nashirag/protdcal_aac_features/README.md

 pip install numpy
 pip install propythia
 ```
-Once these are good to go, you can carry on with running the application!
+Once these are good to go, you can carry on with running the application.

 ## Basic Usage